 Louisiana criminal penalties, which may be invoked against offenders, are listed in the Louisiana Criminal Law and Procedure Handbook.

 Campus Security maintains all data on sexual assaults occurring on campus.
 This data is collected from August 1 through July 31 annually.
-Members of the College community who would like to obtain this information may contact the Vice Chancellor for Student Services.
+Members of the College community who would like to obtain this information may contact the Vice Chancellor for Student Services or the Director of Campus Security.

 All members of the College community are advised to exercise caution while on campus both day and night.
 Although students, faculty, and staff comprise the majority of people found on the campus, many non-College related individuals visit daily.
 Consequently, students and employees must use good judgment and make wise decisions in the course of daily activities on the campus.
 Special precautions are advised in the following situations: